 Finding an Internship

 Don’t know anyone on the inside that can help?
 Don’t worry, because USF has great resources.
 Career and Internship Fair Week is held in both Fall and Spring.
+The next Career & Internship Fair is Wednesday, February 5, 2020, from 10 am to 3 pm in the Yuengling Center (formally the Sun Dome).
 The Career Services office has a wealth of information offered.
-They have a part-time job fair on March 28 in the Marshall Student Center ballroom.
-You must register through Handshake and the info is here.
+You must register through Handshake, which is basically Indeed for students.
 Remember to dress for business to all events and bring your resumes.
-For more information on internships/jobs click here.
+More information on internships.

 There are also many websites that list potential internships.
 Internships.com, as most of the sites do, allows students to put in their city and field of choice and even whether or not they are looking for paid or unpaid internships.
 From there, a proper cover letter and resume would be the next step.
 Occasionally a Skype interview may be requested.
 Using sites like Indeed or SimplyHired may be worth a try, but spending a lot of time on these to simply hit the “apply” button and having their resume sent into a black hole generally doesn’t prove too successful as most of these positions get filled by students with a more personal connection.